John Manning Jr.: Biography

 Manning was born in Edenton, Chowan County, North Carolina on July 30, 1830.
 He graduated from the University of North Carolina at Chapel Hill in 1850; studied law; was admitted to the bar in 1853 and commenced practice in Pittsboro.

 Manning was a delegate to the state convention in 1861 which seceded from the union, and then served in the North Carolina Volunteers throughout the American Civil War.
 He was elected over Joseph W. Holden on November 26, 1870 as a Democrat (then called "Conservative" in North Carolina) to the Forty-first Congress to fill the vacancy caused by the resignation of John T. Deweese.
 The November special election was actually the second special election for the Fourth Congressional District seat that year; Robert B. Gilliam had been elected to fill the seat in a special election in August 1870 but had died shortly thereafter, before taking his seat.
 Meanwhile, Sion Hart Rogers had been elected to the 42nd Congress from the Fourth District, also in August.
 Manning served only the few remaining months of the 41st Congress, from December 7, 1870, to March 3, 1871.

 Later, Manning was a member of the State constitutional convention in 1875; a member of the State house of representatives in 1881; and a commissioner to codify the laws of the State in 1881.
-He became a professor of law at his alma mater, the University of North Carolina, and was also a member of its board of trustees from 1881-1899.
+He became a professor of law at his alma mater, the University of North Carolina, and was also a member of its board of trustees from 1881 to 1899.
 Manning died in Chapel Hill, N.C., on February 12, 1899.

 He was father of James S. Manning, the future North Carolina Attorney General and grandfather of lawyer and future Adjutant General of North Carolina, John H. Manning.